African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Participation

-An essential part of this safari is participation – from packing away in the morning to helping with cleaning up – it’s all part of your adventure and when everyone puts in a little effort the trip will run smoothly.
-Your tour leaders will do all the meal preparation but we do ask the clients to help with the washing up.
-Team spirit is part of the fun!
+An essential part of your safari is participation.
+From carrying your own bag to your room to packing the truck in the morning – it’s all part of your adventure.
+Your tour leaders will do the meal preparation when required but we do ask the clients to help (on rotation) with the washing up.
+There are some long travel days which means early morning starts so we all need to get involved to make the day run efficiently.

 Shopping